maxpiva/Kaizoku.NET/README.md

 ## 🏴‍☠️ Brace Yourself

 This app *just works™*  until it doesn't.
-But it's here, it’s fast, it’s yours.
+But it's here.
 Start managing your series with the style it deserves.